damonspencerroberts/React-Note-Pad-Exercise/README.md

 4. User can close the form by clicking on an exit button.
 5. Notes should be displayed with a nice list of note cards.
 6. If there are no notes display ‘No notes yet’ message to the user.
+7. There should be a way to sort the notes by date associated with the note.
+8. There should be a way to update a specific note.
+9. There should be a way to delete a specific note.

 ### Use Hooks